Policies | Guideline

 Please adhere to the time schedule listed in the Bulletin so that simultaneous sessions are as closely synchronized as possible.
 Many attendees move from session to session in order to hear specific abstracts.

-The normal allotted time for contributed abstracts is 12 minutes (10 minutes to present; 2 minutes for Q & A).
+The normal allotted time for contributed abstracts is 12 minutes (10 minutes to present; two minutes for Q&A).
 If you are chairing a session that includes both contributed and invited abstracts please be aware of the different times allocated for each and set the timer as follows:

-• Contributed Abstracts - set timer for 8 minutes to give initial warning, then set the final bell to go off 2 minutes later to signal the end of the talk.
-When this time is up, allow 2 additional minutes for questions relating to the abstract, thank the speaker and promptly introduce the next abstract and speaker.
+• Contributed abstracts: Set a timer for eight minutes to give initial warning, then set the final bell to go off two minutes later to signal the end of the talk.
+When this time is up, allow two additional minutes for questions relating to the abstract, thank the speaker and promptly introduce the next abstract and speaker.

-• Invited Abstracts - set timer for 25 minutes for initial warning, and the final bell to ring 5 minutes later to signal the end of the prepared talk.
-Then set the timer for 6 additional minutes for questions from the audience.
+• Invited abstracts: Set timer for 25 minutes for initial warning and the final bell to ring five minutes later to signal the end of the prepared talk.
+Then set the timer for six additional minutes for questions from the audience.

 Speakers must be asked to stop when their allotted time is up in a courteous but firm manner.
 Keep in mind that the session must end on time, and that the last speaker has just as much right to an audience as does the first speaker.